Category Archives: The Writing Life

 Joy Popper Tag for 2026

 I finished writing a short story, “Hot Times at the Dinosaur Bidet.”
 Set on New Year’s Eve 1999, everyone’s waiting for Y2K to happen (or not?)… but there’s something far worse out there, and it can’t be stopped.
 I submitted the piece to the intended market, which passed.
 I’ve already selected twenty places to send it to.
-I finished another short story that I can’t talk about because the market I’m sending to requires blind submissions.
+I finished another short story that I can’t Read the rest of this entry

 HP Lovecraft Film Festival VIRTUAL starts this Friday 12/5!